dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 As you adventure across the board, a series of developments occur on your journey through the Settlers of Mars board game.
 Your personal character and team embark on a quest to Mars, during which you will encounter a series of environments that may contain challenges or rewards.
 How will your team use these to further your journey through time and the space made available by earlier settlers on Mars?
+The choices you make determine how far we go.

 ## To Start the game first give each player a role and a dice to roll if needed…

 >Player 1: the “Dungeon master”/“Space wizard” uses a LLM to generate a challenge for the party to overcome.
 >
 >Player 2: uses AI art generators to make an image that represents each turn.